 According to the ONC, information blocking occurs when a person or entity – typically a health care provider, IT developer, or EHR vendor – knowingly and unreasonably interferes with the exchange and use of electronic health information.
 Along these lines, the ONC proposed rule on interoperability and information blocking was released earlier this year.
 It supports patient access to health information and health data exchange across providers, and the ONC is taking comments on this rule until June 3rd.

 Sage HMS is currently providing comments to this rule, and is very supportive of these efforts to tackle today’s information blocking challenges.
 The company is also commenting on how third-party Clinical Decision Support (CDS) is necessary for providing proper evidence-based processes to ensure the appropriateness of all diagnostic orders.
 CDS will surely be expanding into different arenas as healthcare continues to face more sophisticated challenges.
 In addition, Epic’s App Orchard is the kind of broad and vendor-accessible tool that helps to tackle today’s health data interoperability challenges.
 In 2018, Sage HMS announced that RadWise, which facilitates appropriate radiology orders by combining features of computer-provider order entry with evidence-based imaging Clinical Decision Support (CDS).

-Here are the highlights from this interview:
+Here are some other highlights from this podcast interview: